-Getting around in Siem Reap is fairly easy as most of its attractions are set within walking distance from each other.
-While the easiest way to explore this historical town is by walking, local transportation options such as remork (Cambodian tuk-tuks), motorcycle taxis and bicycles are available everywhere at affordable prices.
+Getting around in Siem Reap is fairly easy as it is quite a small city, with most of the main attractions within easy reach.
+While the easiest way to explore the historical town itself is by walking, local transportation options such as remork (Cambodian tuk-tuks), motorcycle taxis and bicycles are available everywhere at affordable prices.

 - Private Angkor Wat & Royal Temples Excursion